Family Vacation at the Legoland Florida Resort Hotel in Orlando

-My oldest son had a tiny meltdown on the Beetle Bounce ride, but felt a lot better after playing with the ball cannons in the Pharoah's Revenge.
+The boys were a bit too small for the Coastersaurus, but they enjoyed the Safari Trek so much we went on twice in a row.
+My oldest son had a tiny meltdown on the Beetle Bounce ride but felt a lot better after playing with the ball cannons in the Pharoah's Revenge.
 We spent a LOT of time playing in there!

 We were all so preoccupied looking for targets in the Lost Kingdom Adventure we didn't even realize when they were taking our picture!
 To be honest, none of us really knew what was going on in that ride, but we had a lot of fun trying to figure it out.
 My youngest ended up being the one to get the most points out of all of us!

 Movies and Shows at the Park

 There are a few shows at the park that run at various times.
 We saw The Lego Movie 4D Adventure and the Pirate's Cove Live Water Ski Show.

 The Lego Movie 4D Adventure is a sequel to The Lego Movie.
 The heroes from the movie reprise their roles to defeat the evil Risky Business.
 At the end of the show, kids have an opportunity to take pictures with one of the characters from the movie.
 In addition to the Lego movie adventure, there is a Nexo Knights show which plays in the same theatre.